 New York Yankees vs Boston Red Sox Odds, Spread, and Totals

-Fans will get the second game of a classic series when the New York Yankees take on the Boston Red Sox at 6:45 p.m.
-EST on Wednesday.
-New York stretched…
+The New York Yankees will look to land a sweep of the Boston Red Sox when they face off at 6:10 p.m.
+EST on Thursday.
+New York’s pitching staff has…

-Fans will get the second game of a classic series when the New York Yankees take on the Boston Red Sox at 6:45 p.m.
-EST on Wednesday.
-New York stretched its win streak to four on Tuesday despite playing in hostile territory, beating Boston 4-0.
-As the final scoreboard indicates, the Red Sox continue to struggle offensively, with a single good offensive showing throughout their last five contests.
-A rebound cannot come soon enough for the Sox, who are now 9-14 on the year.
+The New York Yankees will look to land a sweep of the Boston Red Sox when they face off at 6:10 p.m.
+EST on Thursday.
+New York's pitching staff has dominated the series so far, holding Boston to a single run over two contests to help the Yankees regain early control of the AL East.
+Meanwhile, the Sox are meandering in the cellar of the division with a 9-15 record, a mark that constitutes one of the most disappointing starts in all of baseball.

-With ace Max Fried on the mound, the Yankees are likely to delay an offensive resurgence from their rival for another game.
-Even with a poor last outing against the Los Angeles Angels, Fried's 2.97 ERA and 0.81 WHIP stand out as excellent numbers.
-Helping matters is the fact that the Red Sox have been slightly worse against left-handed pitching this season, earning a lower batting average, OBP, and slugging percentage against southpaws.
-On the offensive side of things, New York is reverting back to its hot start, largely thanks to the emergence of first baseman Ben Rice and his eight home runs.
-Things are back to clicking for the Yankees, a prospect that should inspire fear in all of their AL East rivals, not just the Sox.
+Looking to bury the Sox further is New York starter Cam Schlittler.
+The young righty is coming off six shutout innings against the Kansas City Royals, an achievement that lowered his ERA to 1.95.
+Already one of the hottest pitchers in the American League, Schlittler seems likely to get even hotter against a Boston team in the middle of a horrible slump.
+Unfortunately, the Yankees have not been much better on offense, but consistent long-ball hitting throughout the lineup has allowed New York to win a couple of close ones in a row.

 Spread